csghormley/point-it-out/README.md

 information you will need is available on the internet, but it will take some extra time to find the answer to your questions.

+## Orientation

+* `collector` is the Django project directory
+* `docker-stack` contains files to manage the docker-compose configuration
+* `nginx` contains files most likely to be found in /etc/nginx in production
+* `postgis_data/pgdata` is the folder where the postgres container's data folder will be located by default
+* `scripts` contains some useful scripts
+* `systemd` contains some unit configuration files

 ## Setting Up

 Clone the project into a folder.
 Here I have been using /opt/mapsurvey.
 Make that folder your working directory.

 Run the build-docker.sh script.

+`./scripts/build-docker.sh`

-It will download the docker images and install the required software.
+Provided docker is installed, this will download the docker images and install the required software.

-If setting up a webserver facing the internet,
+If setting up a webserver facing the internet, do the following - these are strongly recommended but out of the scope of this document.

  * install a firewall and secure your Docker installation against outside access (e.g., ufw-docker)
  * install Nginx with config files in ./nginx as an example (your configuration probably will be different!)
  * set up LetsEncrypt to automate security certificate installation